mat-0/cheltenham-open-data/_pages/fix-my-street.md

 - TMC - Defects -FW6 Potholes problem, 6th October :- [8258973](https://www.fixmystreet.com/report/8258973)
 - TMC - Defects - Covers, Gratings & Frames problem, 6th October :- [8258971](https://www.fixmystreet.com/report/8258971)
 - The pothole is right at the entrance to Highwood Avenue as you come in from Shurdington Road.
 It is impossible to avoid as you turn into Highwood Avenue, 6th October :- [8258786](https://www.fixmystreet.com/report/8258786)
-- Flyposter on street furniture at traffic lights, 6th October :- [8258699](https://www.fixmystreet.com/report/8258699)
-- Please can you get the temporary traffic lights removed from the junction of manor road and runnings road cheltenham.
-They are not needed and are constantly holding traffic up.
-Second to this they keep breaking down.
-The junction worked perfectly fine before.
-The new traffic lights that have cost the tax payers money, have now not been commissioned for nearly a year so there must be a fault or the clueless installation team forgot the cables or something as stupid as.
-Again these are a waste of time, money and electricity.
-A simple roundabout would have kept the traffic moving, no hold ups and would have been far cheaper to maintain and caused less inconvenience., 6th October :- [8258672](https://www.fixmystreet.com/report/8258672)

 <!-- fix_marker ends -->